rautranjit/rautranjit.github.io/_pages/about.md

 ---
 Hi.
 I'm Ranjit Raut, a scholar and practitioner of artificial intelligence, currently pursuing undergraduate studies at Kathmandu University.

 I endeavor at the intersection of computer science, mathematics, and cognitive science, with a focus on building artificial intelligence systems that address real-world problems and deliver solutions.

 On the research side, I worked as a Researcher at the AIHPC Lab and previously as a Research Fellow and Publication Lead at the AISSR Lab.
 On the community side, I coordinated AI CONVERGENCE at KUAIC, one of Nepal's largest student-led AI initiatives, and have served as a Microsoft Learn Student Ambassador.
 I've also led and contributed to teams at HomoDeTerra, Quotesnaut, SurfTheKnowledge, and Moxcie, and maintained an active open-source presence across Google Summer of Code, DigitalOcean Hacktoberfest, GoogleCloudReady, Google Crowdsource, Mozilla, Monkeytype, GeeksforGeeks, and GitHub.

-Throughout my work, I have built experience across:
+Throughout my work, I research and experiment across various topics such as:

+* Statistical machine learning & Deep Learning
-* Computer Vision, Natural Language Processing, & Deep Learning
+* Computer Vision & Natural Language Processing
 * Small/Large unimodal, multimodal, & reasoning models
-* Generative AI, RAG & Agentic AI
+* Generative AI, AI Agents, RAG & Agentic AI
 * Deep Reinforcement Learning & Geometric Deep Learning
 * Parallel processing, Distributed Computing, & Quantum AI
 * Speech Processing, Recognition, & Synthesis
-* Competitive Programming & DSA
-* Full-Stack Web & Mobile Development
-* Cloud, OS, Cybersecurity, & Penetration Testing
-* Data Science, Data Engineering, & Data Analytics
-* Technical Research & Scientific Writing
+* Spatial AI, Deep Generative Models, & Anomaly Detection
 ---